 4. Integrated Filters in KEB Drives – The compact solution

-KEB has offered drives with backmount filters for a long time.
+KEB has offered drives with back mount filters for a long time.
 This reduces panel space requirements and wiring time.
-KEB’s new S6 servo drive is offered with and without an integrated EMI filter.
+KEB’s S6 servo drive is offered with and without an integrated EMI filter.

 In multi-axis applications, the E6 EMI filters can be used as a central filter for all connected drives.
-The main advantage to this implementation is lower system costs and reduced panel space requirements.
+The main advantage of this implementation is lower system costs and reduced panel space requirements.

 Are you having EMI noise problems in your application or nuisance trips?
-Speak with a KEB engineering today.
+Speak with a KEB engineer today.

 Let's Work Together